Nita Lowey: Tenure

-Lowey received an "A" on the liberal Drum Major Institute's 2005 scorecard.
-She received 12% on the Club for Growth's 2007 congressional scorecard.
-According to the conservative Heritage Foundation, Lowey consistently votes in support of the policies of the Democratic Party, and is seen as a strong and effective progressive voice in that legislative body.

-Her voting record on mass surveillance earned her a "D" on the Stand Against Spying Congressional Scorecard, which was created by a coalition of organizations and individuals from across the political spectrum advocating for transparency and an end to mass surveillance.
+Lowey was known for her advocacy for women's health, environmental protection, foreign aid to developing nations, and efforts to fight AIDS, as well as her support for Israel.

-Early in her Congressional career, Lowey sponsored an earmark for the purpose of "dredging the Mamaroneck Harbor."
+Early in her congressional career, Lowey sponsored an earmark for the purpose of "dredging the Mamaroneck Harbor."
 According to the local newspaper, The Journal News, the dredging was proposed because "the harbor was becoming too shallow 'to accommodate the larger yachts.'"

+Lowey supported the Public Broadcasting Service.
+During the 1990s, she appeared at a congressional hearing accompanied by Sesame Street characters Bert and Ernie.

 In 2001–2002, Lowey served as the first female chair of the Democratic Congressional Campaign Committee.